 Guptakshi: Guptakshi is situated at a distance of 13 km from Ukhimath.
 The holy Vishwanath temple, Ardhnareshwar temple and Manikarnik Kund, where two streams of Ganga and Yamuna meet, are the main hot spots of Guptakshi.

 Chopta is a majestic place truly unexplored by the tourists yet.
 There are many gorgeous places where you can camp in Chopta.
 You need 4-5 days of trekking to completely explore the region inside out.
 There are camping facilities in total intimacy with nature.
 You need to hike to reach the camping spots.
 There will be hardship while taking this hike but the camp is comfortable enough making a nice stay.
 The temperature remains comfortable during summers and it snows during winters.
 The camps are organized for groups and finding individual camps is not possible here.
 Once you are settled in the camps you can undergo famous treks like Chandrashilla, Tungnath and Deoria Tal.
 You can also opt for the adventurous trek to the high altitude glacial lake.
-You should try to avoid the monsoon months to avoid getting stuck because of landslide.
+You should try to avoid the monsoon months to avoid getting stuck because of the landslide.

 By Air: The nearest airport is Jolly Grant at a distance of 226 km.
 You can hire a cab to reach Chopta from the airport.